vyznev/CustomSE/README.md

 Add a minimal interface to the search page, with several useful queries
 ### SearchRedirect
 Redirect homepage to search page
+### ShortCommentLinks
+Redirects links such as stackoverflow.com/c/1234567 to the comment with Id 1234567
 ### UserPicture
 Profile picture links to a larger version of self
 ### anonymizeShare